Light Painting Photography

 Light Wheel

 In this Light Painting Photography Tutorial created by Dana Maltby, a.k.a.
-TCB you will learn how to wire and operate a light wheel.
-Dana’s wheel tool is similar to a few other tutorials that you will find here on the website like Nocturne’s Dome Tool video and Andrew Whites Dome Tutorial but if you check out Dana’s Light Painting work you will see he uses this tool in a much different way!
+TCB, you will learn how to wire and operate a light wheel.
+Dana’s wheel tool is similar to other tutorials like Nocturne’s Dome Tool and Andrew Whyte’s Dome Tutorial, but Dana uses this tool in a much different way!

-You will need a strand of battery operated christmas lights, duct tape, a wheel.
+You will need a strand of battery-operated Christmas lights, duct tape, and a wheel.

-Position the battery pack inside the spokes, this way the switch will be “the back” of the tool, and the lights will point away from this side.
+Position the battery pack inside the spokes so the switch becomes the “back” of the tool and the lights point away from that side.

-There was extra wire at the beginning so i taped it up in a bunch.
+There was extra wire at the beginning, so I taped it up into a bunch.

 ∆